RodneyShag/Interview_solutions/Solutions/Cracking the Coding Interview/Robot in a Grid.md

         this.y = y;
     }

-    /* Here for 9.2 to work with hashing Points */
     @Override
-    public boolean equals(Object other) { // must take an "Object" as a
-                                          // parameter, not a "Point", so that
+    public boolean equals(Object other) { // must take an "Object" as a parameter, not a
-                                          // it overrides the .equals method
-        if (other == this) {
+                                          // "Point" so that it overrides the .equals method if (other == this) {
             return true;
         } else if (other == null || !(other instanceof Point)) {